 The rest of this cake is super easy.
 It’s mixed together in one bowl by hand.
 Because it uses vegetable oil instead of butter, there’s no need to bring ingredients to room temperature beforehand.

-Since we’re not using any milk in this dairy free cake, we’ll use a little juice for moisture.
-Peach juice helps play up the peach flavor even more, but like I said earlier: I’m all about using what you have on hand.
+Since we’re not using any milk in this dairy-free cake, we’ll use a little juice for moisture.
+Peach juice helps play up the peach flavor even more, but as I said earlier: I’m all about using what you have on hand.
 Orange juice works fine.
 Apple juice would, too!

 When we pour the cake into the bundt pan, do it in three layers.
 Batter, peaches, batter, peaches, batter, peaches.